cu-mkp/2017-workshop-edition/_texts/p-111v_tl.md

 ## <span class="al">Lizards</span>

-When one grabs them with two fingers from the sides of the head, at the level of the ears, one makes them open their mouth with the tip of the fingernail, & then one grabs the edge of their lower jaw, and then <span class="x">the edge</span> of the upper one.
-He squeezes the fingernail like a pair of pincers, but he cannot go through it, but he squeezes it quite hard; and if he bit the flesh, he would never let go of his hold, & there would be no better remedy than to cut off his head promptly.
-In the spring, as they have shed their skin, they are better—looking.
+When one takes them with two fingers from the sides of the head, at the level of the ears, one makes them open their mouth, then one takes the end of its lower mandibule, with the end of the fingernail, & after with the one from above it bites the nail, but it cannot pass through, but it bites very well.
+And if it were to bite living flesh it would not let go, & there would be no better remedy than to promptly cut off his head.
+In the spring, as they have changed skin, they are more beautiful.

 > *at left middle margin*
 >
 >
->   The small <span class="al">lizards</span> that one catches in the summer, the size of small <span class="al">female lizards</span>, grey on the back & green on the belly, are very appropriate to cast in silver, & gold, or other metal, because their scales are rougher than those of <span class="m"><span class="al">female lizards</span></span> & show better.
+>   The small <span class="al">lizards</span> that one takes in the summer, the size of small <span class="al">female lizards</span>, grey on the back & green on the belly, are very appropriate to cast in silver, & gold, or other metal, because their have rougher scales than the of <span class="m"><span class="al">female lizards</span></span> & show better.

+> *at left middle margin*
+>
+>
+>   like pincers